fenrus75/FenrusCNCtools/toolpath/doc/README.md

 If all you want to do is turn that STL file you downloaded into a nice wood design...
 Toolpath can also do that... see the examples below

+key command line options

+-Y    show STL from the side instead of from the top -X    show STL from the front instead of from the top -Z <pct>  lower the STL <pct> percent and "cut of the back"

+make sure to set a --depth or --cutout; the STL will be scaled to this depth keeping its original aspect ratio and the tool will print the dimensions of the work

 # Basic working assumptions